-Assets at valuation are included in the Balance Sheet at their current asset value as at 1 April 2019 and as amended by annual revaluation and subsequent additions and disposals.
-The Council appointed the J&E Shepherd Chartered Surveyors to conduct its five-yearly valuation of assets during 2019/20, carried out by Ian Hannon, MRICS, Managing Partner.
+Assets at valuation are included in the Balance Sheet at their current asset value as at 1 April 2019 as amended by annual revaluation at the year end (where applicable) and subsequent additions and disposals.
+The Council appointed J&E Shepherd Chartered Surveyors to conduct its five-yearly valuation of assets during 2019/20 and also to carry out a Desk Valuation Impairment Review of a sample of Education and non-operational properties for the 2020/21 financial statements.
+The determination of fair value is carried out by Ian Hannon, MRICS, Managing Partner.
 The basis for valuation is set out in the Statement of Accounting Policies.